decibel-threshold-event-displayer/decibel-threshold-event-displayer/doc/scrum/sprints.md

     - We had to split issues into tasks because multiple people working on the same issue
     - We did not do the planning poker before the sprint and had to weigh the tasks during the sprint
 - We underestimated the required time for each package of work
+- Understanding of decibel in the context of audio

 **Improvements:**
 - Properly prepare the sprint with issues, tasks, and planning poker